Smart utility management

-Power and water usage in all buildings on campus is centrally monitored by Facilities Management.
+Power and water usage in all buildings on campus is centrally monitored by Asset Management Services.
 SMART meters are installed in all buildings on campus, with data collected from the meters fed back to a desktop application that allows real-time analysis of power and water usage.

 The reports generated from the collated data are used to identify trends in power and water consumption, which can then be used to identify future conservation opportunities.